Last modified: May 15, 2022

 Boolean Indexing

-Boolean indexing allows for selecting elements based on conditions:
+Boolean indexing allows for selecting elements based on conditional statements, enabling dynamic and flexible data selection without explicit loops.

 # Creating a 1D array